srutz/cagent/README.md

-# cagent - you custom and customizable agent.
+# cagent - your custom and customizable agent.

 by stepan rutz ([https://stepanrutz.com](https://stepanrutz.com))